10 Boating Tips The Ultimate Beginner’s Guide

 Stay out of the water if the forecast indicates storms and lightning, no matter how calm the weather seems.

-Nevertheless, if you must catch the sunny weather and enjoy it while it lasts, then don’t go too far on the open water as you might get stuck.
+Nevertheless, if you must catch the sunny weather and enjoy it while it lasts, don’t go too far on the open water as you might get stuck.

 4. Learn the Waterways and Plan Ahead